bitcoin-sv/bsv-components-library/doc/README.md

 ```

 you can also make any changes you like before calling the *build()* method.
-And if you want to make change to an existing *Tx* object, you need to create a new one before that:
+And if you want to make change to an existing *Tx* object, you only need to create a *builder* out of it and work from there:

 ```
 Tx originalTx = ...